 Credentialling – A Personal Account

-If you wish to apply for a higher type of credential (going from ACC to PCC for example), this is done via the normal credential application process using the links above.
-To renew your existing credential with ICF Global, go to https://coachfederation.org/icf-credential/renew-credential
+If you wish to apply for a higher type of credential (going from ACC to PCC for example), this is achieved via the normal credential application process using the links above.
+To renew your existing credential with ICF Global, go to https://coachingfederation.org/credentials-and-standards/renew-credential

 Mentor Coaching for an ICF Credential consists of coaching and feedback in a collaborative, appreciative and dialogued process.
 This is based on an observed or recorded coaching session to increase the coach’s capability in coaching, in alignment with the ICF Core Competencies.